 Giving of your time, talents and skills as a Certified Registered Nurse Anesthetist can be both rewarding and daunting.
 The American Association of Nurse Anesthetists has gathered some important resources to help our members have a successful and healthy volunteering experience.

-, a global healthcare NGO dedicated to social justice, is seeking experienced CRNAs to volunteer at the organization’s teaching hospital in rural Haiti—Hôpital Universitaire de Mirebalais
+Partners In Health, a global healthcare NGO dedicated to social justice, is seeking experienced CRNAs to volunteer at the organization’s teaching hospital in rural Haiti—Hôpital Universitaire de Mirebalais.

 Volunteers agree to assignments ranging from two weeks to three months, working side-by-side with a Haitian anesthesia team to provide high-quality, safe care for patients across the lifespan during all types of procedures.
 Qualified candidates will have at least two years of post-graduate experience, are willing to work with Haitian student nurse anesthetists, are able to provide didactic education, and should be motivated to work in a dynamic, challenging environment.
 French or Haitian Creole preferred, but not required.